 Sunbeam Steam Primary Series 2

 Sunbeam products can vary from incredibly simple to tons of unnecessary bells and whistles.
-This particular iron in their Steam Master second series that we tried out looks like the latter, but ended up being easier to operate than it looks.
+This particular iron in their Steam Primary second series that we tried out looks like the latter, but ended up being easier to operate than it looks.

 The best feature is the cord tuck button at the base so that you don’t have to worry about accidentally molten cords while cooling, or storage-related calamities.
 Since the entire back of the iron under the handle is fairly translucent, the fill gauge is easy to read.

 However, this iron is incredibly bulky compared to the other irons we tested.
 This made filling it with water difficult since it didn’t fit under the tester’s faucet, so you’re better off using a funnel or measuring cup to add water which can get messy.
 The bulkiness also made it hard to maneuver around some garments although if you’re mostly ironing linens and very large garments, this is an aspect that will make your life easier.

-On account of the Sunbeam Steam Master’s large size, it takes a lot longer to heat up than the other best steam irons we tried.
+On account of the Sunbeam Steam Primary’s large size, it takes a lot longer to heat up than the other best steam irons we tried.
 In terms of how well it gets the wrinkles out with and without steam, it works but wasn’t as strong as the Allure or Shark Steam.
 It also didn’t get that anti-wrinkle power going as fast as the Maytag did, and we’re unsure if this is because of the size alone or how the soleplate distributed heat.
 While it has a nifty dual stream mist, this is unfortunately negated since it’s hard to work around collars and buttons on your standard collared shirt.

-I’d only recommend the Sunbeam Steam Master if you have linens or large garments requiring a larger than average iron.
+I’d only recommend the Sunbeam Steam Primary if you have linens or large garments requiring a larger than average iron.

 The tiebreaker?
 Your needs, for the most part.
 If you’re looking for the best value for your money, overall easiest iron to use, and your ironing/pressing needs are fairly simple, Shark Steam wins this round.